About the Project

 It is the City’s primary goal to place the HMA overlay at this time before the pavement deterioration has reached a critical stage where more extensive, and costly, rehabilitation is required.
 Thin HMA overlays, like the one planned for 88th St. SW, can be expected to provide 10 years or more on existing asphalt surfaces.

-- Public meetings are not anticipated at this time.
+- Public meetings are not anticipated during this phase of the project.

 - No meetings scheduled at this time.

-The design and construction phases of this project will be funded through a Federal Surface Transportation Program (STP) grant and the voter-approved Transportation Benefit District (TBD).
+The design and construction phases of this project have been funded through a Federal Surface Transportation Program (STP) grant and the voter-approved Transportation Benefit District (TBD).

 The design and construction budget for the 88th Street Pavement Preservation project is $684,902, consisting of $443,919 in federal grant funds and $240,983 in Transportation Benefit District (TBD) funds.